xiaoyaoyouzizai/logfile_transfer/README.md

 ## Installation

-    gem install filemonitor  # you may need to run:sudo gem install logfile_transfer
+    gem install filemonitor
+    # you may need to run:
+    sudo gem install logfile_transfer

 ## Examples